rarefin/rarefin.github.io/index.md

 ## About Me

 I am a Ph.D. student at Mila and University of Montreal supervised by Professor Irina Rish.
-My research focuses on representation learning, abstract concept learning, and generalization in large-scale systems.
-My goal is to understand how large-scale deep learning systems are very useful in compressing data and learning useful abstract representations, especially in un/self-supervised manner.
-I am also interested in making these models robust in data distribution shifts, similar to human beings.
+My research focuses on representation learning, and generalization in large-scale systems.
+My goal is to understand how large-scale deep learning systems are very useful in compressing data and learning useful abstract representations.

+I had been fortunate to work with Yoshua Bengio and Yann LeCun.
+I am currently how architectural and optimization-induced inductive biases in transformers shape the geometry of representations, aiming to improve generalization and multi-step reasoning.
+I am also explroing how transformers learn hierarchichal memory using compression.

 ## Research Interests

-- Foundation Model, Representation Learning, Transfer Learning, Reasoning, Information Theory
+- Representation Learning, Hierarchichal Memory Learning, Architecture, Optimization, Random Matrix Theory, Information Theory, Tensor Product Represention Theory
 <!-- - - **Foundation Model:** Foundation Model, Representation Learning, Transfer Learning, Reasoning, Information Theory  -->
 <!-- - **Machine Learning:** meta-learning, incremental learning, transfer learning -->

 ## News
+- **[Augut 2025]** Started Internship at Meta.
-- **[May 2025]** Our paper "Layer by Layer: Uncovering Hidden Representations in Language Models" is accepted with Spotlight @ ICML, 2025.
+- **[May 2025]** Our paper "Layer by Layer: Uncovering Hidden Representations in Language Models" is accepted with Spotlight Oral @ ICML, 2025.
+- **[April 2025]** Attended ICLR 2025 and presented our poster on Seq-VCR.
 - **[February 2025]** Started Research Internship at Samsung AI Lab, Montreal, Canada.
 - **[January 2025]** 1 paper submitted to ICML 2025.
 - **[January 2025]** Our paper "Seq-VCR: Preventing Collapse in Intermediate Transformer Representations for Enhanced Reasoning" is accepted @ ICLR, 2025.